saralakani/saralakani.github.io/_posts/2021-03-06-Model_Validation1.md

 {% endraw %}

 Now, what if we have a imbalanced data set?
 Example, a data set of emails where we have spams one in 100 emails.
 Which evaluation method is helpful here?

+*Refrence: Machine Learning course by Andrew NG, available for free in Coursera!*